cuhk-eda/CULS/README.md

 "A Unified Parallel Framework for LUT Mapping and Logic Optimization", IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), 2024.

-## Executable of LUT Mapping and Mapping-based Optimization
+* Tianji Liu, Evangeline F.Y.
+Young, "Simulation-based Parallel Sweeping:
+A New Perspective on Combinational Equivalence Checking", 62nd ACM/IEEE Design Automation Conference (DAC), 2025.

+## Other Algorithms Developed on Top of CULS
+* GPU LUT mapping
+* GPU mapping-based AIG optimization
+* GPU simulation-based combinational equivalence checking

-The code of GPU LUT mapping and mapping-based AIG optimization is not open-sourced in CULS, but we provide a binary executable containing the implementation of these two algorithms.
-To request it, please send an email to [Tianji Liu](https://tefantasy.github.io/) including your name, affiliation, and the intended use of the executable.
+These algorithms are not open-sourced in CULS due to various reasons, but we can provide binary executables containing their implementations.
+To request the executables, please send an email to Tianji Liu including your name, affiliation, and the intended use of the executable.

 ## Contributors
 * [Shiju Lin](https://shijulin.github.io/): GPU rewriting.
 * [Jinwei Liu](https://anticold.github.io/): GPU rewriting.
 * [Tianji Liu](https://tefantasy.github.io/): GPU refactoring, balancing,
-LUT mapping, mapping-based AIG optimization.
+LUT mapping, mapping-based AIG optimization, GPU simulation-based CEC.
 * Yang Sun: GPU resubstitution, mapping-based AIG optimization.